deployKF/website/content/guides/getting-started.md

 === "Sync: ArgoCD Web UI"

-    You can sync the applications using the ArgoCD Web UI.
+    Alternatively, you can sync the applications using the ArgoCD Web UI.

-    ??? step "Step 1 - Access the ArgoCD Web UI"
+    ??? step "Step 1 - Access ArgoCD Web UI"

         For production usage, you may want to [expose ArgoCD with a `LoadBalancer` or `Ingress`](https://argo-cd.readthedocs.io/en/stable/getting_started/#3-access-the-argo-cd-api-server).